-Washington is honestly one of the most beautiful places ever- especially if you get out on a hike.
+Washington is one of the most beautiful states- especially if you get out on a hike.

 “But I’ve never really hiked before.
 I’m nervous!”

 “I’m soooo out of shape.
 I wouldn’t last on a hike!”

 “I want to try hiking, but I don’t know which hike to start with!”

 If any of these statements sound familiar, I put this collection together for you.
 If you’re able bodied and want to try hiking but are not sure where to start, here are some of the easiest yet most beautiful hikes in Washington!

 But first, since this may be your first time, here are some tips to keep in mind: